← Back to comparison

 Is Crunch HMRC-recognised for MTD?+

 Yes.
-Crunch is HMRC-recognised and supports MTD for Income Tax for the April 2026 rollout.
+Crunch is HMRC-recognised and supports MTD for Income Tax for the April 2026 rollout, as well as MTD for VAT.
+Filing is included on paid plans (Pro and above) but not on the free bookkeeping plan.

 Is Crunch software or an accountancy service?+